-- Use of seclusion and restraint reduction tools – The use of tools and assessments that are integrated into each service user’s treatment stay and planning e.g. assessment tools, seclusion and restraint history, safety plans, advance directives, sensory modulation, and welcoming practices.
+- Use of seclusion and restraint reduction tools – The use of best practice tools and assessments that are integrated into each person’s treatment stay and planning e.g. assessment tools, seclusion and restraint history, safety plans, advance directives, sensory modulation, and welcoming practices.
 This section of the service review tool can be accessed here.